colyseus/docs/docs/api-room.md

 Set the new room state.

 !!!
-Warning "Important"
+Warning
-    Do not use this method to update the room state.
-The binary patch algorithm is re-set every time you call `setState`.
+    Do not call this method for updates in the room state.
+The binary patch algorithm is re-set every time you call it.

 !!! tip
     You'll usually call this method only once (on [`Room.onInit()`](#oninit-options)) in your room handler.